 Another common type of scam is related to credit reports.
 Specifically, some scammers ask their unknowing victims to obtain a credit report through a link they send you in an email.
 The link then redirects the renter to a screening company, where the renter is supposed to pay for their evaluation via credit card.
 Consequently, the scammers get a commission through the referral campaign, although they clearly have no intention of renting to you — if the rental you’re applying for even exists.

 - There’s No Screening Process

-As a renter, you should be prepared to undergo a screening process involving your credit score and a background check.
+As a renter, you should be prepared to undergo a screening process involving your credit, as well as a background check.
 If there is no such process for the property you want to rent, that should raise a lot of questions.
-That’s because landlords are very careful about whom they let into their apartments, and you want a landlord who is concerned and experienced.
+Landlords are very diligent about vetting prospective tenants, and you want a landlord who is concerned and experienced.
 Conversely, a landlord who skips the rental application and credit check is not going to have either of those traits.

 - The Listing is Shady

 If the listing itself has typos, excessive punctuation or grammatical errors, that might also be a sign that it’s fraudulent.
 Professional property managers or serious landlords will have an accurate, quality description.
 So, if the listing is poorly written, chances are that you’re dealing with a scammer.
 Be especially careful about the supposed deal if it’s paired with a price that is much lower than the average rent for a similar unit.